frida/frida-website/_docs/javascript-api.md

 -   `update()`: update the map.
 You should call this after a module has been loaded or unloaded to avoid operating on stale data.

+-   `values()`: returns an array with the modules currently in the map.
+The returned array is a deep copy and will not mutate after a call to `update()`.
+See `Process.enumerateModules()` for details about which fields are included in each module object.

 ## Memory